alex-gedeon/alias-helper/README.md

 - Remove aliases from blacklist (currently just manually delete ids from text file, where the id is the line (0 indexed) of the entry in /local/aliases_unformatted.txt)
 - Alias creation should fail if name has already been used, even if in blacklist
-- Allow user to create and view variables with similar functionality
+- Allow user to create and view variables with similar functionality, would allow for commands such as `cd ${PROJ_DIR}/...` instead of retyping entire path (aliases within aliases I suppose)
 - Allow user to modify previously inputted type and description, maybe with override.txt, id#new_type#new_description.
 This should work even if you change information twice, since the program can just use whatever is farther along in the file
 - Ability to change printed table size
 - Blacklist multiple aliases at once